martexit/stdx/README.md

 - Components cover memory, data structures, filesystem, networking, threading, logging, and testing.

 ## Why
-1. No dependencies, easy integration
+1. **No dependencies, easy integration**
 You just drop in one or more headers.
 No complicated setup, no linking external libraries.
-This is perfect for small or embedded projects, quick prototypes, or when you want maximum control over your build.
+Ideal for small or embedded projects, quick prototypes, or when you want maximum control over your build.

-2. Modular and selective
+2. **Modular and selective**
 Use only what you need.
 Don’t pay a cost in compile time or binary size for features you don’t use.
 Each header is independent and can be compiled on-demand by defining the implementation macro.

-3. Portable C99 code
+3. **Portable C99 code**
-  Written in plain C99, making it highly portable across platforms and compilers—even older or niche ones.
+  Written in plain C99, making it highly portable across platforms and compilers.

-4. Reusable common utilities
+4. **Reusable common utilities**
 It provides safe, tested implementations of common patterns like dynamic arrays, hash tables, string builders, arenas, logging, threading, and networking helpers.
 Instead of reinventing these, you get solid building blocks.

-5. STB-style simplicity
+5. **STB-style simplicity**
 No build systems or package managers required.
 Just include the header, define the implementation once, and compile.
 This style is very appealing for C programmers who want straightforward, easy-to-maintain code.

-6. Encourages clean architecture
+6. **Encourages clean architecture**
 Since each component is standalone, you can keep your codebase clean, include only what you need, and avoid unnecessary coupling.

 ## Modules